Economics and IRS Approved NMTC Leverage Structure

 We:

-• work with the Borrower’s potential sources of Leverage Loans to assist them in understanding the NMTC program and assessment of actual risk rather than perceived risk;
+• work with the borrower’s potential sources of Leverage Loans to assist them in understanding the NMTC program and assessment of actual risk rather than perceived risk;

 • identify and secure sources of these leverage funds particularly focusing on those with experience in NMTC Financings; and